akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 It is not possible to use it as a `Flow` yet, though (i.e. we cannot call `.filter()` on it), but `Flow` has a `fromGraph()` method that adds the DSL to a `FlowShape`.
-There are similar methods on `Source`, `Sink` and `BidiShape`, so it is easy to get back to the simpler DSL if a graph has the right shape.
+There are similar methods on `Source`, `Sink` and `BidiShape`, so it is easy to get back to the simpler DSL if an operator has the right shape.
 For convenience, it is also possible to skip the partial graph creation, and use one of the convenience creator methods.
 To demonstrate this, we will create the following graph: